Online free trial offers or heavily discounted products

 Whether it’s a sponsored post in your social media feed or a pop up advertisement while you’re browsing the web, offers of ‘free trials’ or ‘samples’ are a common sight for internet users.

-Here is a typical scenario Consumer Protection sees after receiving a complaint about unauthorised credit or debit card transactions.
+Here is a typical scenario Consumer Protection sees after receiving a complaint about unauthorised credit or debit card transactions:

 - The consumer has signed up for a ‘free trial’ or ‘free sample’ of a product while they were online.

-- They were lured by an advert boasting promises such as weight loss by taking pills without exercise; muscle-building protein powders; teeth whitening gels; age-defying face creams; herbal medicines or natural remedies to cure health issues.
+- They were lured by a celebrity endorsement or a very promising advert such as weight loss pills; muscle-building protein powders; teeth whitening gels; age-defying face creams; herbal medicines or natural remedies to cure health issues.

-- They had to pay a small fee e.g. $9.99 for postage/shipping and handling and this involved supplying their credit or debit card details.
+- They had to pay a small fee for postage/shipping or handling which involves supplying your credit or debit card details.

-- WA ScamNet checks the terms and conditions and finds that the fine print states that unless the consumer makes contact to cancel a proposed subscription they will be sent and charged for further full-priced supplies or signed up to a subscription.
+- The terms and conditions will have in fine print stating that unless the consumer makes contact to cancel a proposed subscription they will be sent and charged for further full-priced supplies or signed up to a subscription.

 WA ScamNet recommendations: